Annapurna Circuit Trek Difficulties

 Even, if you are traveling alone and you are properly prepared with the right level of fitness, the right gear, and the right attitude, it doesn’t become much harder.

-On the other hand, the weather condition in the Annapurna circuit trek adds another difficulty in the trek.
+On the other hand, the weather condition in the Annapurna circuit trek adds another difficulty to the trek.
 As in the Himalayan region of Nepal, the weather is unpredictable.

 Besides, snow, rain, and heavy wind can hit the Himalayan region anytime.
-Sometimes you may have to stay at one place because of bad weather.
+Sometimes you may have to stay in one place because of bad weather.

 Another difficulty for the Annapurna circuit trek is the route itself.
 The route to the Circuit trek is narrow, steep and dry, rough, and sometimes even slippery because of heavy rainfall.

 Also, heavy snowfall may block the way sometimes.
 Therefore, before starting your trek to Annapurna Circuit you must be cautious about the difficulties that you have to face during your journey. as there is a famous saying that “Prevention is better than cure”.

 For a high-altitude trek like Annapurna Circuit Trek, one of the main difficulties is altitude sickness.

 People may find it difficult to trek in such a high-altitude place with no physical stamina and without physical fitness.

 Despite being one of the easy treks to the Himalayas of Nepal, it is still very difficult for the freshers, beginners, and people who are the first to trek at Himalayan.

 As you climb higher, the level of oxygen decreases, and the atmospheric pressure gets thinner.
 Your body suddenly experiences new kinds of environments that it was not used to before.